Industrial Ventilation - 7. Installation and Maintenance (General)

 When ventilation systems are not maintained routinely, they eventually stop delivering the required exhaust airflow due to either natural system degradation over time or from unauthorized changes.

 If the minimum transport velocities in the branches or elbows of the duct network are less than the acceptable ranges, some of the branches or elbows will get blocked by settled particles.
 This build-up slows down air velocity and results in more dust dropout and adds to the problem.
 Without maintenance to clear the dropout, the elbow will eventually get blocked.

-If the air cleaner develops operating problems, it can cause general reduction of system airflow and loss of protection for the workers; in addition, unacceptable levels of environmental emissions might also occur.
+If the air cleaner develops operating problems, it can cause a general reduction of system airflow and loss of protection for the workers.
+In addition, unacceptable levels of environmental emissions might also occur.
 Air cleaning devices, especially baghouse filter fabrics, can get blocked by dust build-up.